Altinn/altinn-studio-docs/content/altinn-api/clients/_index.md

     .Build();
 ```

-*We have made a helper class, `MultipartContentBuilder`, to easily add new data elements to the multipart in case several attachements are to be used for prefill.*
+*We have made a helper class, **MultipartContentBuilder**, to easily add new data elements to the multipart in case several attachements are to be used for prefill.*

-In our example we have used an element type "`default`" and content type "`application/xml`".
+In our example we have used an element type **default** and content type **application/xml**.
 These two must be declared in the application metadata in order to store the files.
-The same goes for "`instance`" and "`application/json`" to create the instance template, which is added within the constructor of `MultipartContentBuilder` class:
+The same goes for **instance** and **application/json** to create the instance template, which is added within the constructor of the **MultipartContentBuilder** class:

 ```c#
 public class MultipartContentBuilder